 Luckily for you, this Fudgy Protein Banana Brownie Cake contains minimal ingredients.

 This cake contains oat flour, almond flour, Earth Fed Muscle Nocturnal Casein, coconut oil, organic almond butter, maple syrup and mashed bananas.
-However, feel free to use Earth Fed Muscle Lover's Whey, Chocolate Whey or another one of our protein flavors to add additional flavor!
+However, feel free to use Earth Fed Muscle Friends with Benefits Peanut Butter Cup Whey, Ca-Cow Chocolate Whey or another one of our protein flavors to add additional flavor!
 Wondering what else you can add to it for some extra nutritional benefits?
 Try adding a scoop of gelatin in along with the baking process.

-Have a slice of this fudgy, protein banana-brownie cake for dessert with some Max Effort Coffee with a scoop of collagen to keep your skin, joints and gut healthy.
+Have a slice of this fudgy, protein banana-brownie cake for dessert with coffee – with a scoop of collagen to keep your skin, joints and gut healthy).

 So what are the ingredients in this delicious cake?